Moduli of spaces with prescribed homotopy groups: Classification of spaces

-By definition, the path components of $\mathcal{M}(Y + (A, n))$ correspond to homotopy types of spaces of type $Y + (A, n)$, however, the moduli space also contains the information about their automorphisms.
-Even when one is only interested in path components, It is is often easier to describe the whole moduli space itself, as it is tends to be better behaved.
-Let us see how this works.
+By definition, the path components of $\mathcal{M}(Y + (A, n))$ correspond to homotopy types of spaces of type $Y + (A, n)$.
+However, even when one is only interested in path components, it is is often easier to describe the whole moduli space itself, as it is tends to be better behaved.

-Notice that the if $X$ is a space of type $Y + (A, n)$, we can choose an $(n-1)$-equivalence $X \rightarrow Y$.
-Moreover, any such equivalence is fibred in Eilenberg-MacLane spaces of type $K(A, n)$ and so by \textbf{Proposition \ref{prop:classification_of_n_types_over_a_given_nminusone_type}}, once such a choice is made, $X$ is uniquely determined, as a space over $Y$, by a classifying map into the moduli ${M}(K(A, n))$.
-This is the situation we'd like to reduce to, so we start with the following lemma.